 From Paper To People

-You can join my Discord server and Facebook group by visiting this page for links.
+You can join my Facebook group by visiting this page for the link.

 Please follow my YouTube channel here - I will be doing more videos face to face, and perhaps even some live, with chat and everything!

 Please rate and review the podcast on your podcast provider, at https://apple.co/2MLZW4H, or at facebook.com/AncestorsAliveGenealogy.